-- To use the application form you must have cookies 'enabled' otherwise you may not be able to see the log in section of the application form. - Mandatory fields must be completed before you can submit the application form. - If you have already registered with another application form, you will have an account with Oleeo.
+- To use the application form you must have cookies enabled, otherwise you may not be able to see the login section of the application form. - Mandatory fields must be completed before you can submit the application form.

+- If you have already registered with another application form, you will have an account with Oleeo.
 Your username will usually be the email address that you used to register with.
 You can retrieve your password by clicking on the 'Change Password'.
-If this doesn't work please contact the College of Policing Senior Selection team. - In order to progress to the application form all questions in the pre-screen will need to be ticked as 'Yes'.
-Selecting 'No' will stop you from moving past the Pre Screen page.
+If this does not work, please contact the Direct Entry team. - In order to progress to the application form, all questions in the pre-screen will need to be ticked as Yes.
+Selecting No will stop you from moving past the pre-screen page.

-Reasonable Adjustments
+Reasonable adjustments

 The College of Policing is committed to equality and diversity.
-If you have a disability and require a reasonable adjustment to be able to complete your application form, please email seniorselection@college.pnn.police.uk.
+If you have a disability and require a reasonable adjustment to be able to complete your application form, please email seniorselection@college.pnn.police.uk

-Biographical Data
+Biographical data